 Craft without process doesn’t scale.

-By system I don’t mean documentation for its own sake.
-I mean people and tools aligned around a clear process, with shared expectations on what gets produced.
-The goal is something anyone on the team can run without reinventing it each time.
+By system I mean, people and tools aligned around a clear process, with shared expectations on what gets produced.
+The goal is to enable teams and individuals to run without reinventing anything.

 These systems are never finished.
 Every breakdown in the GTM process is an input to consider.
 Whether it was a wrong message sent to customers, a campaign that didn’t land, or a sales team that ignored the battlecard.
 Each one tells you where the process has a gap that needs fixing.

 This is where an experienced PMM earns their place.
-Someone has to see the whole board, not just their corner of it.
+Someone has to see the whole board, not just a single piece.
 The system only stays healthy if someone owns it end to end.

-I’ve done this work across different stages: zero to first users, first users to category leader, and the messy middle in between.
+I’ve done this work across different stages and scale: zero to first users, first users to category leader, and solidifying existing position.
 If your messaging isn’t converting, your launches feel inconsistent, or your sales team is winging it in demos, those are solvable problems.